 For example, in the unpublished version of his chapter, Darwin discusses insects that feign death—a peculiar instinct, for which insects especially are “notorious,” due to the fact that death is “an unknown state to each living creature” and so cannot be the result of learning, memory, or experience (Darwin, “Appendix on Instinct” 363).
 Darwin was curious to account, therefore, for the “strange coincidence that the insects should thus have come to exactly simulate the state which they took when dead” (364).
-He examined seventeen different kinds of instincts from “the most distinct genera” known to feign death, from “both poor and first-rate shammers,” and compared these with actually dead insects of the same species.
+He examined seventeen different kinds of insects from “the most distinct genera” known to feign death, from “both poor and first-rate shammers,” and compared these with actually dead insects of the same species.
 What appeared to be perfect imitation of death turned out to be imperfect: “in no one instance was the attitude [of death] exactly the same” (364).
 Each insect, it seems, had its own interpretation of death.

 Darwin showed a similar “series” or gradation of degree in “perfect” behaviors for the hive bees.
 He examined the “imperfect” comb of Melipona domestica (renamed Melipona beecheii), a hive-making stingless bee native to Mexico.
 These bees produce round honeycomb to store their honey, which Darwin saw as an intermediary example between the more architecturally advanced hexagons of Apis mellifera, or the European honeybee, and the more primitive, globular structures of bumblebees (Bombus), built only to incubate young.
 These intermediary and primitive stages showed by analogy that something as complex as the cell-making instinct of the honeybee could evolve from simpler nest-building instincts.